cored0wn/deliciousToasts/README.md

 # deliciousToasts - a simple react plugin
 I've started a few weeks ago with react development.
-During playing in a real world app I camo to the point where I've to show the user a notification.
+During playing in a real world app I came to the point where I've to show the user a notification.
 Through my previous projects I got to know and love [toastr](http://www.toastrjs.com/).
 I searched for an react implementation but nothing I've found was easy to understand or had few dependencies.

 So I came up with the idea to implement notifications similar to toastr's own.
 Thanks to Robert Lyall's ([@robertlyall](https://github.com/robertlyall)) [blog post](https://www.natterly.com/blog/toast-notification-system-in-a-react-redux-application), I found a good place to start.
 So this is the result of a bloody beginner in react.
 Maybe it'll help someone else out there.